ProBeat: Microsoft’s Surface Duo is dead on arrival, regardless of price

 So, with Surface Duo, we didn’t focus our energy on the places the industry is already advancing — processors and networks will get faster, and cameras will get better with or without us.

-Maybe that’s okay, given that the Duo appears to be for business executives.
+Maybe that’s OK, given that the Duo appears to be for business executives.
 After all, every time Microsoft has teased the device, it’s one of its executives doing the photo op.
 You could make the case that such a target market doesn’t care for the latest specs — executives want a device that improves their productivity, regardless of specs.

 And yet, this is ultimately meant to replace your phone.
 It has to be better than whatever is currently in your pocket.
 It’s hard to imagine someone carrying around a Duo and a second smartphone (although I wouldn’t put it past execs who already carry two phones).

 It’s not just processing speed and battery life that Microsoft is skipping out on by using old hardware.
 The Duo ships with a single camera (even Google conceded one smartphone camera was inadequate).
-The Duo has no 5G, NFC, nor Wi-Fi 6.
+The Duo has no 5G, NFC, or Wi-Fi 6.
 What’s the point of guaranteeing Android updates for three years on hardware that is outdated out of the box?

 Questionable value proposition